meetupcall/meetupcall-api-dotnet/README.md

 		public static void Main (string[] args)
 		{
 			// Create a client and authenticate
-			var client = new SignupClient("5d41de5a945e3bb36d93cbaf021ce1632f04cb84");
+			// Be sure to replace this example API key with your own var client = new SignupClient("5d41de5a945e3bb36d93cbaf021ce1632f04cb84");

 			// Create a new Signup